Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

-i.e., a model with higher \emph{\CPA} is easier to classify, thus harder to attack, and vice versa. \end{definition} When the model update is ergodic \citep{RoydenFitzpatrick10} and with large $M$ and $N$, \CPA converges to $\Pr[ f(\xte; \wv^*) = y_t] $ where $\wv^*$ follows the invariant distribution of the update process.
+When the model update is ergodic \citep{RoydenFitzpatrick10} with large $M$ and $N$, \CPA converges to $\Pr[ f(\xte; \wv^*) = y_t] $ where $\wv^*$ follows the invariant distribution of the update process.

-Although we use the prediction of the model $f_{m,n}(\xte)$ above, \CPA can also be calculated using the model's confidence (i.e., logits).
-We demonstrate the performance of both approaches in \Cref{sec:exp}.
-We acknowledge that \CPA represents just one method for measuring classification difficulty, and we discuss alternative approaches in \Cref{app:class_diff}.
+Although we use the hard prediction of $f_{m,n}(\xte)$ above, \CPA can also be calculated using the model's softmax outputs as a soft measure of confidence.\footnote{\CPA is only one possible way to measure classification difficulty, we discuss alternative approaches in Appendix \ref{app:class_diff}.} We demonstrate the performance of both approaches in \Cref{sec:exp}.
+We emphasize a key limitation of \CPA: it requires access to the true test label $y_t$, which is not always practical.
+We address this with a label-agnostic surrogate:

-While \CPA provides a convenient measure, it does not fully capture a test sample's robustness against attacks targeting a specific poisoned label $y_p$.
-We observe significant variations across different choices of $y_p$ as demonstrated in \Cref{fig:main_poison_class_differences_high_and_low_cpa}.
-Furthermore, \CPA is calculated solely based on clean training and does not account for realistic attack scenarios.